techtraits/techtraits-blog/_posts/2011-12-17-creating-executable-jars-with-maven.markdown

 Now to test your code run the <font color="green">mvn assembly:assembly</font> target to generate the execute the assembly plugin.
 You should now see the target/helloworld-exe.jar file.
 To test the jar run <font color="green">java -jar target/helloworld-exe.jar</font>.
 You should see "hello" printed to console.</p>

-<h3>Source code</h3>

-The source code for this project is released under the <a href='http://www.techtraits.ca/wp-content/uploads/2011/11/Licensing.txt'>BSD License</a> and can be downloaded at <a href='http://www.techtraits.com/wp-content/uploads/2011/12/helloworld.zip'>helloworld</a>.

-mvn assembly:assembly